 The value of simplicity is seen as reinforced by the proposal that displacement conflates with Merge:

-Far from being an imperfection, displacement with copies is a predicted property of the simplest system.
+... displacement with copies is a predicted property of the simplest system.
 Displacement is, in some respects, even simpler than Merge, since it calls on far more limited computational resources.